kubernetes/community/contributors/devel/security-release-process.md

 These steps should be completed within the 1-7 days of Disclosure.

 - The Fix Lead and the Fix Team will create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
-The Fix Lead makes the final call on the calculated CVSS; it is better to move quickly than make the CVSS prefect.
+The Fix Lead makes the final call on the calculated CVSS; it is better to move quickly than make the CVSS perfect.
 - The Fix Team will notify the Fix Lead that work on the fix branch is complete once there are LGTMs on all commits in the private repo from one or more relevant assignees in the relevant OWNERS file.

 If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the kubernetes-security mailing list.